Independence, Colorado Ghost Town

 On May 6, 2012, the Montrose County Board of County Commissioners signed the Omnibus Agreement with Dow Chemical, giving them three tracts of land: Ballpark Parcel #1, a 133-acre plot between Hwy.
 141 and the San Miguel River, Ballpark Parcel #2, approximately 10 acres northwest of the first parcel, and the Townsite property, located between County Rd.
 EE22 and County Rd.
 Y11.
 Montrose County agreed to accept this property on behalf of the Rimrocker Historical Society of Western Montrose County, which worked tirelessly since 1990 to properly preserve and interpret the history of Uravan.
 The Rimrocker Historical Society and Montrose County entered into a long-term lease on May 1, 2013, for a 17-acre section of Ballpark parcel #1, with the intention of building a museum and campground on the property.
 The Rimrocker Historical Society of Western Montrose County hosts the annual Uranium History Celebration and Reunion Picnic at Historic Uravan, Colorado every August, sponsored in part by the Cold War Patriots.
 For the 100th anniversary of the original Joe Jr. Mill in 2012, over 1,000 people attended.

-White Pine, CO
+White Pine, Colorado Ghost Town

 County: